tektutor/kubernetes-oct-2022/Day1/README.md

 ]
 </pre>

-## Creating a container and running the container
+## ⛹️‍♂️ Lab - Creating a container and running the container
 ```
 docker run hello-world:latest
 ```